Meditation Can Transform Your Brain

 While earning his Ph.D. at Harvard in the 1980s, he traveled to India to study the meditation practices of Buddhist monks.
 He soon began actively practicing meditation himself and grew eager to spread the word.
 “I clearly felt that these practices could be of great benefit in helping people cultivate well-being and resilience,” Dr. Davidson told me in a recent interview.

 He feels that many more Americans will start to do meditation when they learn what it can do.
-See this article, What Happened When Tibetan Monks Underwent Brain Scans.
-It says:
+Article, What Happened When Tibetan Monks Underwent Brain Scans, says:

 "Davidson’s team flew in monks from Tibet & Nepal for the study and asked them to meditate while undergoing EEG, MRI & FMRI scans.
 When they 1st looked at the scans, Davidson said the results were so shocking, he thought the equipment was malfunctioning.